 Apple has released its new iOS 14 developer beta.
-Announced at the virtual WWDC 2020 event, the new iPhone software update is packed with innovative features like new App library to search for, discover and organize applications, redesigned Widgets which can be customized and added with simple drag and drop functionality, an all-new Picture in Picture video capability to watch and multi-task, more variety of customization features to personalize Memojis, a rebuilt Apple Maps app, and very useful App Clips to access apps easily and quickly for every situation and need.
+Announced at the virtual WWDC 2020 event, the new iPhone software update is packed with innovative features like a new App library to search for, discover, and organize applications, redesigned Widgets which can be customized and added with simple drag and drop functionality, an all-new Picture in Picture video capability to watch and multi-task, more variety of customization features to personalize Memojis, a rebuilt Apple Maps app, and very useful App Clips to access apps easily and quickly for every situation and need.

 To download the new iOS 14 developer beta release, users must be signed up to Apple’s Developer Program.
 It goes without saying that a developer beta should not be installed on a non-test device.
-It might cause issues like data loss, battery drainage, heat up and other unexpected problems.
+It might cause issues like data loss, battery drainage, heat up, and other unexpected problems.
 You might want to wait for iOS 14 public beta instead, which would have better stability than early developer betas.

 Backup iOS device using iTunes and iCloud

 Before we proceed, back up your iPhone or iPod touch via the following methods: